153d Air Refueling Squadron: Mississippi Air National Guard

-The squadron was re-designated as the 153d Fighter Squadron and allotted to the Mississippi Air National Guard, on 24 May 1946.
-It was organized at Key Field, Meridian, Mississippi and was extended federal recognition on 12 September.
+The squadron was redesignated as the 153d Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Key Field, Mississippi and was extended federal recognition on 12 September.
 The squadron was equipped with F-47D Thunderbolts and was allocated to the Fourteenth Air Force, Continental Air Command by the National Guard Bureau.

 The unit was called to active federal service on 1 March 1951.
 This activation temporarily resulted in the dissolution of the Mississippi Air National Guard, as members were sent to various places, including for many, duty in the Korean War.
-The squadron was sent to Turner AFB, Georgia where it was assigned to the federalized 108th Fighter-Bomber Group with a mission to provide fighter escorts to Strategic Air Command B-50 Superfortress bombers on training missions.
-In December 1951 it was moved to Godman AFB, Kentucky where it replaced a unit deployed to England.
+The squadron was sent to Turner Air Force Base, Georgia where it was assigned to the federalized 108th Fighter-Bomber Group with a mission to provide fighter escorts to Strategic Air Command B-50 Superfortress bombers on training missions.
+In December 1951 it moved to Godman Air Force Base, Kentucky where it replaced a unit deployed to England.
 It was released from active duty and returned to Mississippi state control on 10 November 1952.

 Reformed in December 1952, being equipped with RF-51D Mustang reconnaissance aircraft.
 Performed tactical reconnaissance for Tactical Air Command, retiring the Mustangs in 1955 and flying RF-80C Shooting Star aircraft until 1956.
 Re-equipped with RF-84F Thunderflash reconnaissance aircraft.

 At the height of the Cold War in 1961, the squadron was federalized as a result of tensions concerning the Berlin Wall.
 Part of the squadron remained at Key Field in an active-duty status for about a year before being released.